joe-irving/cv/index.md

 # Skills

-I am able in Word, Google Docs and Outlook
+I am able in Word, Google Docs and Outlook.

 I can use the following programming languages:
 * Python, moderate ability (see ARM Work Experience);